swiftype-demo/reair/docs/faq.md

 ### How do I run against different versions of Hadoop / Hive?

-As shipped, the default configuration will work with most Hive and Hadoop v2 deployments because of the generally backward-compatible nature of the API calls used in this project.
+As shipped, the default configuration will work with most Hive and Hadoop v2 deployments because of the backward-compatible nature of the API calls used in this project.
 We have not been able to test against a variety of different versions, but it's possible to modify `build.gradle` and specify different Hadoop and Hive versions to produce more appropriate binaries if you encounter issues.

 ### For idempotent file copy operations, how is file equality determined?